inaos/inac/doc/manual.md

 #### Comments
 iDoc comes with only a few comment tags.
 Tags must end with a `:` or a line feed.

-- `Internal` All documentation afterwards this marker will be not be included in the documentation.

-Inline example:
+- `Parameters`: Starts a parameters block.
+Each parameter must starts on a new line and parameter name and description must be separated at least by two spaces.
+A parameters block end at the first empty comment line.

+      *
+      * Parameters
+      *   param1  Parameters 1
+      *   param2  This is parameter 2 and described on
+      *           2 lines
+      *
+      * This is not part of the parameters block

+- `Return`: Start a "Return" Block.
+The tag can be used in block or inline mode.

       /*
-     * This is a pulic documentation
+       * Inline tag
        *
+       * Return: Returns `0` if all went well otherwise an error code
+       * is returned.

+      /*
+       * Block style tag
+       *
+       * Return
+       * - INA_SUCCESS id all went well
+       * - INA_ERR_OUT_MEMORY if not enougth memory available
+       * - INA_ERR_INVALID_ARGUMENT invalid argument passed
+       *

+- `Internal`: All lines afterwards this tag will not be included in the documentation.
+The tag can be used in block or inline mode.

+      /*
+       * Inline tag
+       * This is a pulic documentation.
+       *
        * Internal: This is a private documentation and
        * will not be included in your documentation

-Block style

       /*
+       * Block style tage
        * This is a public text
        *
        * Internal
        * This is private